Extra Space Storage Inc (EXR)'s Winning Formula: Financial Metri

 Extra Space Storage Inc (EXR, Financial) has recently been in the spotlight, drawing interest from investors and financial analysts due to its robust financial stance.
-With shares currently priced at $144.87, Extra Space Storage Inc has witnessed a daily gain of 3.14%, marked against a three-month change of -8.88%.
+With shares currently priced at $146.22, Extra Space Storage Inc has witnessed a daily loss of 0.53%, marked against a three-month change of -7.39%.
 A thorough analysis, underlined by the GF Score, suggests that Extra Space Storage Inc is well-positioned for substantial growth in the near future.

 What Is the GF Score?